Trucking Heavy Equipment Between Houston and Dallas

 Prepare the Equipment

-Protect the load and reduce risk before the truck arrives.
+Protect the load and cut risk before the truck arrives.

-- Pre-trip inspection with photos.
-Note prior damage.
+- Run a pre-trip inspection with photos and note prior damage.

-- Service critical systems.
-Drain fluids if required.
+- Service critical systems and drain fluids where required.

 - Disassemble to meet legal dimensions when needed.